Joonlol/MelodyMod/README.md

-**Welcome to the GitHub page for the brand new Melody Mod Version 5!
+**Welcome to the GitHub page for the brand new Melody Mod!
 Here I will log all recent changes, updates and new features.**
 ______________________________________________
-**What's new in V5?**
+**What's new in the latest release?**
 ______________________________________________
 - Tickless/Pingless clicks.
 > This brand new innovation eliminates all the previous fails caused by ping related issues, meaning any player with any ping should be able to finish the harp in its entirety!